Payment Due Dates

 The purchase price of your investment property is claimable as a tax deduction (as part of the tax deductions on so-called "purchase/acquisition costs" in Germany).
 Over the course of an asset life of 50 years (fictitious example), you can deduct 2% of the purchase price from your taxes.
 That's €4,000 a year.
 Pretty cool, huh?

-If your rental apartment is located inside a building built before 1924 or under monumental protection (Denkmalschutz), you can deduct even more from your taxes: 2.5% of the purchase price each year.
+If the rental apartment is located inside a building built before 1924 or under monumental protection (Denkmalschutz), you can deduct even more from your taxes: 2.5% of the purchase price each year.

 Curious to learn more?
 Sure thing.
 Head on over to the Urbyo community to ask questions.